 The most famous piece in the museum is undoubtedly the Gypsy Girl, heralded as the Mona Lisa of antiquity.

 She was found, sheltered under a toppled column, in the 300 square meters dining hall floor of a villa in the ancient city of Zeugma.

 Nicknamed the Gypsy Girl for her headscraf, tousled hair and hooped earrings, her whimsical brown eyes follow the viewer as they circumvent her room.
 There are many theories as to her identity; one of the god Dionysus' maenads, the goddess Gaia- goddess of Earth and mother of all mythological gods or perhaps even Alexander the Great himself.
 Whoever she is, she continues inspire legends, even songs, that only enhance her mystery.

 Located southest of the Anatolia Region in Turkey, Gaziantep is well-known for its long gastronomic history which has been at the core of its cultural identity since Iron Age.
 Nowadays, gastronomy remains the main driving force of the local economy.
 In a city around 2,000,000 inhabitants, 60% of the active population is employed by the sector, and a significant 49% of the enterprises are mainly dedicated to food, including spices, cereals and dried fruits.
+Don't miss trying hte incredible variety of baklava - the regional specialty.
 In Gaziantep, gastronomy is also synonymous with festivity, intercultural dialogue and social cohesion.